az7jh2/SDePER/README.md

 ## Quick Start

-SDePER currently supports only Linux operating systems such as Ubuntu, and is compatible with Python versions 3.9 up to 3.10.
+SDePER currently supports only Linux operating systems such as Ubuntu, and is compatible with Python 3.9.x and 3.10.x releases (3.11+ not yet supported).

 SDePER can be installed via conda